kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 AAD for other types of packets are identical to that of QUIC version 1.

-# Ignoring Version Negotiation Packet
+# Handling of Version Negotiation Packet

 A client MUST ignore a Version Negotiation packet received in response.

-If the client does not receive a valid Initial packet from server after repeatedly retransmitting it's Initial packets, it MAY choose different strategies based on the receipt of (or lack of) Version Negotiation packets.
+When the client gives up of establishing a connection, it MAY report the failure differently based on the receipt of (or lack of) Version Negotiation packets.

 # Considerations